- Fourth and final round of our Closing the Gap improvement programme.

-The types of project currently being funded include:
+The types of project funded included:

 - approaches to build skills in improving patient safety